dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 Here are CLDF-tables that occur in most CLDF-datasets.

 -   LanguageTable - list of all of the languages in the dataset.
-May also include things classified by Glottolog as dialects or proto-languages.
-Includes meta-information like longitude, language family etc.
+May also include language varities classified by Glottolog as dialects or proto-languages.
+Includes meta-information like longitude, language, family etc.
 -   ParameterTable - contains a definition of the variables.
-For lexicon, these are the concepts, for grammar these are the features.
+For lexicon, these are the concepts (e.g. "hand"), for grammar these are the features (e.g. "Definite articles").

 Wordlist also contain